HackYourFuture/HTML-CSS/Week1/MAKEME.md

 ## Step 2: Give feedback

-_Deadline Monday_

-- Please create a repository on Github, call it `hyf-html-css`.
+- Please create a repository on Github, call it `sha-html-css`.
 - Inside this repository create a folder `week0`.
 - Use the code of the application assignment you have made, copy and paste the html in a `index.html` file and the css in a `style.css` file and upload it to github in the `week0` folder.
 - For better instructions on how to do this please check the [how to hand in homework](#how-to-hand-in-homework) down below.